ChoiMuSong/2025W_co_op/README.md

-# 2025W Co-op - Computer Security and Network Practice
+# 2025W Co-op study

-This repository is for self-learning for Co-op program.
+This repository is for self-learning for Co-op program held in 2026S.

 ## Purpose